JAlcocerT/JAlcocerT/content/blog/dev-serverless.md

 How about the rating part now?

 Meaning: to somehow plug the AI/LLMs/Agents to do/check stuff

+### Static Pages and Edition

+Bringing to the SSGs finally some cool editor has given me several head-aches.

+Recently I discovered about BCMS and pages-cms, which I wanted to try [as per this post](https://jalcocert.github.io/JAlcocerT/mailerlite-for-saas/#podcast).

+In theory, both can be selfhostable.

+So lets see what they require to get themes working fast.

 ### LogtoJS SDK x Astro